By-Laws

 Article 11: AMENDMENTS

-An amendment must be approved by majority of the membership before going into effect.
+An amendment must be approved by a majority of chapter members in good standing before going into effect.
+Voting on amendments will be conducted electronically.